It’s one of the most amazing feats of engineering ever achieved and it powers the electric grid of 2 countries.

 18. The total volume of the Itaipu Dam is 12.3 million cubic meters and the spillway, which has a total length of 483 meters (1,585 ft), has a total capacity of 62,200 cubic meters (2.2 million cubic ft) per second.

-19. The spillways are divided into 14 segments and its average flow is the equivalent to 40 times that of the nearby Iguaçu Falls.
+19. The spillways are divided into 14 segments and their average flow is equivalent to 40 times that of the nearby Iguaçu Falls.

 20. The Itaipu reservoir has a total capacity of 29 cubic kilometers and a catchment area of 1,350,000 square kilometers (520,000 sq mi).
 The surface area of the reservoir is 1,350 square kilometers (520 sq mi).

-21. Because the Itaipu reservoir is so efficient when it comes to producing energy in relation to the total flooded area, electricity produced by the Itaipu Dam is 55% cheaper than energy produced with other dams in the area.
+21. Because the Itaipu reservoir is so efficient when it comes to producing energy concerning the total flooded area, electricity produced by the Itaipu Dam is 55% cheaper than energy produced with other dams in the area.